Our mission: Wholehearted

 - Help your organisation embrace the language of outcomes, minimising lazy prescription and freeing people and teams to find innovative solutions to your most important challenges

-- Help your organisation on its path to wholeheartedness, facilitating both the formation and pursuit of an effective transformation strategy
+- Help your organisation on its path to wholeheartedness, facilitating the formation, pursuit, and ongoing development of an effective transformation strategy

 I’m a practitioner, and I’m in!

-- Full access to the Agendashift assessment tools
+- Unrestricted access to the Agendashift assessment tools

 - Integrated workshop materials, combining our popular open source tools into a coherent whole

 - The support of an amazing community of like-minded practitioners, with an inside track on new developments and plenty of opportunity for meaningful collaboration